 Our own writers are also fans of his pro PR tip and we’ve employed the same strategy Dan did.
 Remember the PR pro who mentioned her other clients in a thank you email?
 One of them inspired an entirely different article.

-In cases where you simply can not respond immediately, set a calendar or alarm alert for yourself so that you won’t forget to reply.
+In cases where you simply can not respond immediately, set a calendar or alarm alert for yourself (these Chrome extensions can help!) so that you won’t forget to reply.
 With HARO, once that deadline is up, you’re screwed.
 The only exception is the rare query where the writer includes their actual email address or their name (in which case it’s up to you to sleuth out their non-HARO contact advice and throw a hail Mary pitch).

 Once you’ve posted a link to the placement, shouting out the writer and their outlet in tags, email them a quick thank you including the links to your posts promoting their article.
 This may seem like a lot of work on a busy week but imagine you’re that writer and someone provides that level of follow up and proof to you?
 You’d put them in your Good HARO spreadsheet in a heartbeat.